sbazaz/uldaq/README.md

  $ ./AIn
 ```

-- Run following command in the python folder to install the Python interface
+- Run the following command in the python folder to install the Python interface

 ```
   $ sh install.sh